AlfredBroda/AlkemiaArmory/README.md

 <td>
 Conquest-class Battleship

 This refit done by Alkemia Customs includes an integrated bay for repair drones.
-Combat ships get dammaged often and, as few as there are in AC fleet, hauling them to docks everytime would be a waste of valuable time.
+Combat ships get dammaged often and, as few as there are in Company fleet, hauling them to docks everytime would be a waste of valuable time.
 </td>
 </tr>
 <table>